entu/api/README.md

 ### GET /auth/[ google \| apple \| lhv \| mid \| idc ]
 Redirects user to given authentication provider (Google, Apple, LHV Bank, etc).
 After successful authentication:
 - If query parameter *next* is set, user is redirected to given url.
 Temporary API key is added to url end.
-Use this key to get JWT tokens from [/auth](#get-auth).
 - If next is not set returns temporary API key.

 Use this temporary API key to get JWT tokens from [/auth](#get-auth).
 This key can be used only once.